kachalkov/aspnet-security-api-sample/README.md

    >If you get errors while installing packages, make sure the local path where you placed the solution is not too long/deep.
 Moving the solution closer to the root drive will resolve this issue.

    >If you update any dependencies for this sample, make sure you **do not update** System.IdentityModel.Tokens.Jwt to v5, which is designed for use with .NET Core.

-3. Press F5 to build and run the sample.

-4. In the **Subscribe and listen to alert notifications** section, click the button **Subscriptions** in order to see the active subscriptions for this application.
+3. In the **Subscribe and listen to alert notifications** section, click the button **Subscriptions** in order to see the active subscriptions for this application.
 If there aren't any active subscriptions, the **Subscription details** tab on the right hand side of the web page displays a message saying **No  active subscriptions**.
 Else it displays the list of all the active subscriptions with details including Subscription ID, Resource URL and Expiration date time for that application.

    >![Active subscriptions](readme-images/ActiveSubscriptions.PNG)

-5. In order to create a new subscription, select the alert filters to be notified about and click on the **Subscribe** button.
+4. In order to create a new subscription, select the alert filters to be notified about and click on the **Subscribe** button.
 If the subscription is created successfully, you will see the details of the Subscription object under the **Subscription details** tab on the right side of the webpage.

-6. Click on the **Notify** button that will open a new tab.
+5. Click on the **Notify** button that will open a new tab.
 This page will display notifications as they are received.

-7. Go to the original webpage and update an alert matching on the subscription filtering criteria you defined.
-When the alert is updated, the notification page will recieve and display the notification details, looking like this:
+6. Go to the original webpage and update an alert matching on the subscription filtering criteria you defined.
+When the alert is updated, the notification page will receive and display the notification details, looking like this:

     >![Notification Listener page](readme-images/NotificationPage.JPG)

-8. Next steps: Check out the [Microsoft Graph Snippets Sample for ASP.NET 4.6](https://github.com/microsoftgraph/aspnet-snippets-sample) to see additional examples of common Microsoft Graph operations.
+7. Next steps: Check out the [Microsoft Graph Snippets Sample for ASP.NET 4.6](https://github.com/microsoftgraph/aspnet-snippets-sample) to see additional examples of common Microsoft Graph operations.

 ## Deploy the sample to Azure